 Thanks for asking!
 Here are a few ideas: Order materials from the LMPC office — such as Agreeing and Disagreeing in Love, an extremely popular pamphlet — and make them available to friends and colleagues.
 Download and distribute copies of our brochures to those who you believe might benefit from attending one of our workshops.
 Post an ad for an LMPC event in your church newsletter or on your denominational website.
 Or it can be something as simple as recommending an LMPC event; in fact, word-of-mouth endorsements are probably our most effective form of advertising.
 Whatever you choose to do, thanks so much for supporting the mission and programs of LMPC!

-This year we are excited to introduce the LMPC Peace Fund, which provides partial scholarships to those who otherwise would be unable to afford the tuition for MSTI.
+The LMPC Peace Fund receives all donations, which provides partial registration assistance to those who otherwise would be unable to afford the registration fee for MSTI or CC.
 You can donate by check or credit card.
 If you wish to donate by check, make the check out to “Lombard Mennonite Peace Center,” and mail it to: Lombard Mennonite Peace Center, 101 W. 22nd Street, Suite 206; Lombard, IL 60148.
 We will earmark those funds for the LMPC Peace Fund, unless you specify otherwise in the memo line.
 To donate by credit card, you can make a safe and secure donation on our website, via PayPal under the Donate tab.
 Also, some of our donors have included LMPC in their foundation giving or estate planning.
 Thank you for your generosity and your commitment to peace-building!

 Acute Anxiety Reaction to specific events or issues; fear of what is.

 Anxiety The response of an organism to a threat, real or imagined.

 Chronic Anxiety Reaction to a disturbance in the balance of a relationship system; fear of what might be.